planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Guide:** you are perfectly silent, but the door is also perfectly off its hinges.

-**Troy/Kirin:** I shake my head in disbelief, rest it against the frame, and walk upstairs.
+**Troy/Kirin:** I shake my head in disbelief, rest it against the doorframe, and walk upstairs.

 **Guide:** Ok.
 You find yourself in a large empty room with a high ceiling.
 Soot covers the walls and furniture.